karinashah/recipes-ratings-analysis/README.md

 # Recipes & Ratings Analysis
 An analysis of recipes and ratings for our DSC 80 project at UCSD.

-Karina Shah and Audrey Meredith
+By Karina Shah and Audrey Meredith.